Become a Mentor

 - the mentee decides that they have achieved their goals from the relationship, or

-- the mentor, in consultation with the Mentoring Men Coordinator, believes the relationship to no longer be achieving worthwhile goals.
+- the mentor, in consultation with their Mentoring Men Coordinator, believes the relationship to no longer be achieving worthwhile goals.

-A mentor who feels at risk of harm in any mentor/mentee relationship is encouraged to discuss this with the Mentoring Men Coordinator who may then choose to close the mentor/mentee relationship.
+- A mentor who feels at risk of harm in any mentor/mentee relationship is encouraged to discuss this with their Mentoring Men Coordinator who may then choose to close the mentor/mentee relationship.